BeBOP-OBON/mbari_protocol_collection/protocol_18S_PCR.md

 # STANDARD OPERATING PROCEDURE

-In the following SOP, please use the exact names of equipment as noted in the table above.

 ## Protocol

-Provide a step-by-step description of the protocol.
-The identification of difficult steps in the protocol and the provision of recommendations for the execution of those steps are encouraged.

 ### Preparation

 1. Disinfect work surfaces with 10% bleach, followed by 70% ethanol.

 2. RNase Away and pipets with RNase Away

 3. UV pipets, molecular grade water, and tube racks for 20 minutes prior to starting protocol.

 ### PCR

-Please specify the actions you took to amplify the previously extracted DNA and the equipment and primers you used (ingredients for the PCR reaction, number of triplicates, PCR cycle parameter)

 1. PCR reactions were run in single 75ul reactions for each sample using 12-basepair Golay barcoded reverse primers (Amaral-Zettler et al., 2009) with Fluidigm adapters CS1 & CS2.
 All primers listed in the 5’ to 3’ direction.
   - 3 μl DNA extract template